BalduinLandolt/vs-code-surround-with-tag/README.md

 None so far.

-Not all features are implemented, though.
-(See Roadmap below.)

-The Extension has been tested under Windows 10.
+The Extension has been tested under Windows 10/11.
 Any feedback on how it runs under Linux/MacOS is appreciated.

 Please open an issue on github if you encounter any trouble or have feedback, suggestions or anything of that sort.